Solenodon: Characteristics

 Solenodons find food by sniffing the ground until they come upon their prey.
 If the prey is small enough, the solenodon will consume it immediately.
 After coming across the prey, the solenodon will bring the forelimbs up to either side of the prey and then move the head forward, opening the jaw and properly catching its prey.
 While sniffing for food, the solenodon can get through physical barriers with the help of its sharp claws.

 There has been research that suggests that males and females of the two species have different eating habits.
 The female has a habit of scattering the food to make sure that no morsel of food is missed as it is foraging.
 The male was noted to use its tongue to lap up the food and using the lower jaw as a scoop.
 However, these specimens were studied in captivity, so these habits may not be found in the wild.

 Reproduction

 Solenodons give birth in a nesting burrow to one or two young.
 The young remain with the mother for several months and initially follow the mother by hanging on to her elongated teats.
 Once they reach adulthood solenodons are solitary animals and rarely interact except to breed.

-The reproductive rate of solenodons is relatively low, producing only two litters per year.
+The reproductive rate of solenodons is relatively low.
+A female produces only two litters of one or two pups each per year.
 Breeding can occur at any time.
 Males will not aid in the care for the young.
-The mother will nurse her offspring using her two nipples, which are placed toward the back of the animal.
+The mother will give birth in a burrow or den.
+Her offspring cling to her two nipples, which are placed toward the back of the animal.
 If the litter consists of three offspring, one will become malnourished and die.
-The nursing period can last for up to seventy-five days.
+The nursing period lasts for approximately seventy-five days.

-In their nesting burrows, solenodons give birth to one or two pups, displaying a distinctive reproductive behavior.
-For several months, the mother tends to them, and the young follow her, clinging on lengthy teats.
-Breeding can take place at any time, with a comparatively low reproductive rate of two litters annually, and males do not participate in the upbringing of their offspring.
-Up to 75 days of breastfeeding are dedicated to showcasing the interesting function that mothers play in solenodon reproduction.